vtellez1/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    1.)Express provides greater functionality to node like Middleware and Routing.
+    2.)One of the greatest things is we can use it to build RESTful web services that work with JSON.

 - [ ] Describe Middleware?

+    -Middleware are functions that get the request and response, can operate on them, and can do an action such as move to the next middleware or return a response to the client.
+It is basically an array of functions.
+Is capable of changing the request or response but doesn’t have to.

 - [ ] Describe a Resource?

+    -Resources are the things our application cares about.
+They are the nouns in the application domain.
+Some examples of resources we worked with this week are Users and Posts.

 - [ ] What can the API return to help clients know if a request was successful?

+    -API's can return a status code or a message to let the client know the request was successful.
+The message can be that it was received or the new/updated/requested item.

 - [ ] How can we partition our application into sub-applications?

+    -We can partition our application into sub-applications by establishing different Routers.
+Each router can have its own middleware and routing.

 ## Minimum Viable Product